ActiveCommerce/training/src/ActiveCommerce.Training.PriceTesting/README.md

 Google vs Sitecore Campaign Behavior
 ========
 Note that Google and Sitecore behave a bit differently when it comes to campaigns.
-Out of the box, Sitecore will not trigger a campaign unless it's the first page of a visit.
+Out of the box, Sitecore will not associate a campaign with the visit unless it's the first page of a visit.
 Google on the other hand, will treat it as if a new visit has started whenever a new campaign is triggered (c.f. https://support.google.com/analytics/answer/2731565).

 If you want the price rule example (or any other campaign-driven rules) to work if a campaign ID is passed in during an existing